ufal/npfl138/labs/faq.md

 - _What Python version to use_

   The recommended Python version is **3.11**.
 This version is used by ReCodEx to evaluate your solutions.
-Minimum required version should be Python 3.10, and the newest version that currently (as of Nov 20) works is Python 3.12 (because some dependencies do not yet provide precompiled binary packages for Python 3.13).
+Minimum required version is Python 3.10, and the newest version that currently (as of Feb 20) works is Python 3.12 (because some dependencies do not yet provide precompiled binary packages for Python 3.13).

   You can find out the version of your Python installation using `python3 --version`.